nodejsafrica/events/node-ng-conf-2018/attendance.md

 #### Organizers
 Node NG Conf 2018 is organized by the Node.js Nigeria team.

+## Registration
+A website for attendee registration is being created and will be publicly available in less than 2 weeks.

 ## Agenda
 - Start time: 11am
 - Duration: 3.5hrs